ezou626/comm4190_F25_Final_Project/joy_scenarios.md

 3. User Profile (Conditional): (Numeric/Text) Age, weight (lbs/kg), height (ft/cm), biological sex, and activity level (e.g., "sedentary," "lightly active," "very active").
 This is only needed if the user does not provide their own targets.
 4. User Targets (Conditional): (Numeric) Daily calories, protein (g), carbs (g), fat (g).

+Five Day Plan:
-Shopping List: A categorized list of all ingredients needed.
+<br>Shopping List: A categorized list of all ingredients needed.
-Prep Instructions: A numbered list of bulk cooking tasks.
+<br>Prep Instructions: A numbered list of bulk cooking tasks.
-Daily Plan: A 5-day schedule, with each day broken down into "Breakfast," "Lunch," "Dinner," and "Snacks," specifying the meal and assembly steps.
+<br>Daily Plan: A 5-day schedule, with each day broken down into "Breakfast," "Lunch," "Dinner," and "Snacks," specifying the meal and <br>assembly steps.

 **Evaluation**